-The Hardy's site across from the B&B bar was previously occupied by a Conaco station and repair shop.
-I used to take my cars there - the B&B made a great waiting room.
+The Hardee's fast food site across from the B&B bar was previously occupied by a Conoco station and repair shop.
+I used to take my cars there—the B&B made a great waiting room.
 My car was in the shop the last week before the building was razed for the new restaurant.

 There are many "B&B" recipes out there and I don't know if this one is the Holy Grail for Tech eggophiles.
-When I shared this story with Mr. Wade's nephew several years later, he said the shop owner was full of auto shineola and didn't know what he was talking about.
-When asked as to how this recipe veered from the original, young Mr. Wade nephew just smiled and walked away.
-I guess it all boils down to how do you like your eggs?
+When I shared this story with Mr. Wade's nephew several years later, he said the shop owner was full of auto Shinola and didn't know what he was talking about.
+When asked how this recipe veered from the original, the young Mr. Wade just smiled and walked away.
+I guess it all boils down to ‘how do you like your eggs?’
 Then fix 'em that way and enjoy them.